fwlogwatch

 Description

 fwlogwatch is a packet filter / firewall / IDS log analyzer written by Boris Wesslowski originally for RUS-CERT.
 It supports a lot of log formats and has many analysis options.
-It also features incident report and realtime response capabilities, an interactive web interface and internationalization.
+It also features incident report and realtime response capabilities and an interactive web interface.

 Features